MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/install/install/member-visual-studio-family-present.md

 ## Resolution

-To resolve the issue, install the latest [Visual Studio](https://visualstudio.microsoft.com/downloads/) to update your current version of Visual Studio.
+To resolve the issue, install the latest version of [Visual Studio](https://visualstudio.microsoft.com/downloads/) to update your current version of Visual Studio.